No approval of Pacific trade deal during Obama tenure: U.S. official

 WASHINGTON, Nov.
 12, Kyodo

-President Barack Obama is unlikely to see Congress approve a sweeping Pacific free trade pact by the end of his administration's tenure, a senior White House official said Friday.
+U.S. President Barack Obama will not see Congress approve a sweeping Pacific free trade pact by the end of his administration's tenure, a senior White House official said Friday.

-Major U.S. media outlets including The Wall Street Journal also reported the same day the Obama administration has given up on the Trans-Pacific Partnership deal, signed in February with Japan and 10 other Pacific countries to create a zone which would account for some 40 percent of the global economy.
+The U.S. bid with Japan and 10 other countries to create the Trans-Pacific Partnership as a mega regional bloc to counter China has all but fallen through given staunch opposition by President-elect Donald Trump to be sworn in on Jan.
+20.

-"In terms of the TPP agreement itself, Leader (Mitch) McConnell has spoken to that and it's something that he's going to work with the president-elect to figure out where they go in terms of trade agreements in the future," the official, Wally Adeyemo, told a teleconference the same day, referring to the top Republican in the Senate.
+Implementation of the TPP, signed in February, is a key component of Obama's foreign policy program which treats the Asia-Pacific region as a priority.
+Obama has called for an early implementation of the deal to prevent China from leading the rulemaking process in the region.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.